Sapphism: Etymology

 The term sapphism has been used since the 1890s, and derives from Sappho, a Greek poet whose verses included her accounts of sexual and romantic love between women.
+According to Oxford English Dictionary, the word sapphist exists at least since 1789.

 She was born on the Greek island Lesbos, which also inspired the term lesbianism.
 Sappho's work is one of the few ancient references to sapphic love.
-Her poetry, significant in quality, is a rare example of a woman speaking of her love for other women in ancient history.